 Philip J. Burguieres

-Principal Occupation: Chairman and Chief Executive Officer of EMC Holdings, LLC, an investment management

-company specializing in the energy industry
+Principal Occupation: Chairman and Chief Executive Officer of EMC Holdings, LLC, an investment management company specializing in the energy industry Age: 66 Director Since: 2007 (Independent)

-Age: 65

-Mr. Burguieres has been Chairman and Chief Executive Officer of EMC Holdings, LLC since 2000.
+Professional Experience: Mr. Burguieres has been Chairman and Chief Executive Officer of EMC Holdings, LLC since 2000.
 Mr. Burguieres is Vice Chairman of the Houston Texans, Chairman of The J. M. Burguieres Co., Ltd., and is Chairman Emeritus of Weatherford International.
 Mr. Burguieres served as Chairman, President and Chief Executive Officer of Weatherford International from 1991 to 1997.
-From 1981 to 1989, Mr. Burguieres served as Chairman and Chief Executive Officer of Cameron Iron Works, Inc. Mr. Burguieres currently serves as a director of Newfield Exploration Company.
+From 1981 to 1989, Mr. Burguieres served as Chairman and Chief Executive Officer of Cameron Iron Works, Inc.